 - 1 tablespoon olive oi

 - 14.5 ounces black beans drained and rinsed

 - 4 tablespoons flour

 - 2 cloves garlic

-- 1/4 tsp kosher salt more to taste
+- 1/4 teaspoon kosher salt more to taste

 - juice of 1 lime

-Add the cheese sauce into the broth mixture and stir until well combined.
+- Add the cheese sauce into the broth mixture and stir until well combined.
 Season with 1/4 tsp kosher salt, adding more depending on the salt content of the broth you used.
-Squeeze juice of 1 lime and stir in chopped cilantro.
-Serve with fresh pico de gallo.
+Squeeze juice of 1 lime into the soup and stir in the chopped cilantro.
+Serve topped with fresh pico de gallo.